alixinne/glsl-lang/README.md

 #### Tested on the glslangValidator test suite

-***Planned for next release.*** The `data` folder contains vendored test data from the [glslangValidator](https://github.com/KhronosGroup/glslang) project to be used as a reference point for validating the preprocessor and parser.
+The `data` folder contains vendored test data from the [glslangValidator](https://github.com/KhronosGroup/glslang) project to be used as a reference point for validating the preprocessor and parser.

 The `#[test]` definitions need to be generate before running the test suite on the glslang sources.
 Use the `gen-tests` task for this: